Pi-0r-Tau/SPSearchReverseEng/README.md

 where \( \alpha, \beta, \gamma, \delta \) are the weights for relevance, content, freshness, and user interaction scores respectively, and \( \text{personalised} \) is a constant personalization factor.

 ### 5. Results Display
 The application displays detailed results for each page, including all calculated scores and the final ranking score.
-The results are displayed in a structured format, making it easy to compare the performance of different pages.
+The results will be shown.

 ## Running the Application
 To run the application, execute the script and open the provided URL in a web browser.
 The application will be accessible at port 8052

 ## Dependencies
 - Dash